Prize Configuration

 Second approach

-The campaign Prize configuration could also been set up as follows,
+The campaign Prize configuration could also have been set up as follows,

-From the figure, you see two different possible outcomes, again, from an infinite number of possibilities, but the allocation of prizes has now been restricted in number on a per cycle basis.
+From the figure, you see two different possible outcomes, again, from an infinite number of possibilities, but the allocation of prizes has now been restricted in number on a per-cycle basis.
 Case (i) shows random awards of the three prizes in each cycle, with one prize being a smartphone (Drops/Cycle= 1), and the other two, memory sticks (Drops/Cycle= 2).
-Case (ii) shows the same outcome for the first two cycles, and for the third cycle it only shows two prizes being awarded as the participation's did not complete the cycle and one prize did not get awarded.
+Case (ii) shows the same outcome for the first two cycles, and for the third cycle, it only shows two prizes being awarded, as the participants did not complete the cycle, and one prize was not awarded.

-Notice that in the two approaches that we described, the three days of the campaign did not come into play and where not addressed.
+Notice that in the two approaches that we described, the three days of the campaign did not come into play and were not addressed.

 Third approach